ThalesGroup/fido_uaf_certification_adapter/README.md

 Deploy adapter to Tomcat 8.x application server.
 URL of FIDO UAF Server is set by environment variable: UAF_SERVER

+### Known Issues / Limitations

+- No TLS support
+- No automated tests
+- Not a final product (Used only to pass FIDO certification test suite) -- No code review
+-- No penetration testing

 ## Running the tests

 https://fidoalliance.org/certification/conformance/